camoverride/camoverride.github.io/_posts/2017-12-27-math-to-code.md

 However, we cannot use our natural number generator to produce the set of real numbers.
 Think about it.
 Let's say that we start counting from 1.
 What is the first real number that comes after 1?
 It's got to be something very close to 1, like 1.01.
 Well, this isn't close enough, because 1.0001 is even closer.
 In fact, we can keep adding 0's and never stop (well, actually, our computer will eventually run out of memory and crash).

 I'm not a professional mathematician, but my failure to think of a function that gives us the real numbers seems to be evidence that the cardinality of the real numbers is strictly greater than the cardinality of the natural numbers.
-Apart from an *ex ante* specification of our accuracy (e.g., we will have numbers with at most 100 digits), it seems like this problem is intractable.
-In other words, you can translate countably infinite sequences from math to programming, but uncountable sets get trickier (if anyone has any insight into this problem, please send me an email, as I'm very curious to hear more).
+Apart from a before-the-fact specification of our accuracy (e.g., we will have numbers with at most 100 digits), it seems like this problem is intractable.
+In other words, you can translate countably infinite sequences from math to programming, but uncountable sets get trickier.

+(If anyone has any insight into this problem, please send me an email, as I'm very curious to hear more.)

 <!--more-->